simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 ### Basic checks

-These are always run by this command and other commands:
+These checks are always run automatically, by (almost) all hledger commands, including `check`:

 - **parseable** - data files are well-formed and can be [successfully parsed](hledger.html#input-files)